waggle-sensor/waggle-docs/docs/tutorials/accessing-data.md

 ![Data Movement](./images/data_movement.svg)

+Raw sensor data is collected by edge code.
+This edge code can either talk to sensor hardware directly or may obtain data from an abstraction layer (not show in image above).
+Edge code may forward unprocessed sensor data, do light processing to convert raw sensor values into final data products, or may use CPU/GPU-intensive workloads (e.g. AI application) to extract information from data-intensive sensors such as cameras, microphone or LIDAR.

 Currently the SAGE sensor database contains data such as:

 - relative humidity, barometric pressure, ambient temperature and gas (VOC) [BME680](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors/bme680/)